 Who wouldn’t want to prevent hair breakage and get strong, healthy hair?
 The problem is that many of us are inadvertently damaging our hair and causing hair breakage by over-brushing, using styling products that are no good for us, regularly using hair dryers, straighteners and curling tongs, spending too much time in the sun, and failing to ensure that our hair is getting the nutrients it needs from the food we eat.

 If you want to stop hair breakage you’ll need to address your diet first.
-If your hair isn’t getting the right nutrition, healthy hair is a non-starter.
+If your hair isn’t getting the right foods, healthy hair is a non-starter.
 Taking hair supplements is also a must if you want to repair damaged hair.
-Nutrition is paramount to promoting healthy hair.
-If you suffer from dry, dull, or brittle hair, you could be deficient in certain nutrients.
+Hair nutrition is paramount to promoting healthy hair.
+If you suffer from dry, dull, or weak hair, you could be deficient in certain nutrients.

-It is essential that people get a balanced diet that includes foods containing healthy hair-promoting nutrients: omega-3 fatty acids, biotin, high-quality protein, vitamin D3, iron and zinc are all essential building blocks for long, luscious locks.
+It is essential that people get a balanced diet that contains healthy hair-promoting nutrients: omega-3 fatty acids, biotin, high-quality protein, vitamin D3, iron and zinc are all essential building blocks for long, luscious locks.

-Here’s our guide to what to eat to prevent hair breakage (and we’ll let you in on the best hair supplements too):
+(and we’ll let you in on the best hair supplements too)

 Eggs are packed with high-quality protein and biotin, two of the most important building blocks for healthy hair.

 Biotin is a B vitamin that is responsible for maintaining a healthy scalp - only when your scalp is primed and in perfect condition, can you achieve strong hair growth.
 Being deficient in biotin can lead to dandruff and weak, dehydrated hair.
-If your hair is looking lacklustre, you may be lacking in biotin.
+If your hair is looking lacklustre, this might be what you are lacking.

 Brazil nuts are one of the best dietary sources of selenium - a mineral that gives rise to hair growth.
 In fact, just one brazil nut contains your entire recommended daily intake of the trace mineral.